COVID-19 VACCINE Q&A

 - Evidence is emerging that people get better protection by being fully vaccinated compared with having had COVID-19.

 Will the Pfizer, Moderna, and Johnson and Johnson COVID-19 vaccinations protect me from new strains of COVID-19?

 Pfizer, Moderna, and Johnson and Johnson continue to run tests but all manufacturers believe that their vaccines are effective against the new variants of COVID-19.

 Are there any side effects from getting the vaccine?

 The most common side effects from the COVID-19 vaccines are fatigue, headache, and muscle aches.
 These side effects are most likely to occur one or two days after getting the vaccine.
 Although most people will not have significant side effects, some people may wish to schedule their vaccination to allow for a day or two of rest afterward.
 Side effects from the COVID-19 vaccine are a sign that your immune system is working well.

-Can I get vaccinated if I’m pregnant, breastfeeding, and/or immunocompromised?
+Can I get vaccinated if I’m pregnant or breastfeeding?

 Do I have to get two doses of vaccine?